Jump To Section

 Total Time2 hr 30 min

-Chef Wolfgang Puck’s vegan oatmeal risotto with fresh spring peas and morel mushrooms can serve as an appetizer or a main course.
-The sweetness of peas, the nuttiness of oats, and the earthiness of morels combine to create a multi-dimensional, creamy dish.
+Chef Wolfgang Puck’s vegan oatmeal risotto uses oats instead of arborio rice, but the cooking principles are the same.
+With fresh spring peas and morel mushrooms, this risotto can serve as an appetizer or a main course.
+The sweetness of the peas, the nuttiness of the oats, and the earthiness of morels combine to create a multi-dimensional, creamy dish.
 Top your risotto with pea tendrils to create a beautiful composition for your next dinner party.

 For the vegetable stock: